Victor's justice: Allegations

 The war crimes trials following World War II were later observed to feature many of the phenomena and issues seen in Page's account of Wirz's trial, conviction, sentencing, and execution.
-The Nuremberg Criminal Court for war crimes (and subsidiary courts like the Dachau International Military Tribunal) prosecuted only Axis nationals or collaborators, and did not prosecute Allied war crimes.
-This led to the paradox that no one from the Soviet Union was charged although the USSR had participated in the Invasion of Poland on September 17, 1939.
-So while German defendants were charged with waging war of aggression for Germany's attack on Poland, no one from the Soviet Union was charged even though the USSR had attacked Poland as well.
-Indeed, the Soviets even sat in judgment, as one of the four Allied judges was Soviet.
-Similarly, one of the indictments was "conspiracy to wage aggressive war", but the Soviets who conspired with the Nazis to wage aggressive war against Poland were not indicted.
+The Nuremberg Criminal Court for war crimes (and subsidiary courts like the Dachau International Military Tribunal) prosecuted only Axis nationals or collaborators for war crimes and did not prosecute Allied war crimes.

-Additionally, it is usual that the armed forces of a civilized country will issue their forces with detailed guidance on what is and is not permitted under their military code.
-These are drafted to include any international treaty obligations and the customary laws of war.
-For example, at the trial of Otto Skorzeny, his defense was in part based on the Field Manual published by the War Department of the United States Army, on October 1, 1940, and the American Soldiers' Handbook.
-If a member of the armed forces breaks their own military code, they can expect to face a court martial.
-When members of the Allied armed forces broke their military codes, they could be tried, as for example the Dachau massacre or the Biscari massacre trials.
+By the mid-twentieth century, the armed forces of developed nations commonly issued their soldiers detailed written guidance on the customs and international treaty obligations that comprise the laws of war.
+For example, at the trial of SS-Obersturmbannführer Otto Skorzeny, his defense was based in part on the Field Manual published by the War Department of the United States Army in 1940, as well as on the American Soldiers' Handbook.
+Prosecution for war crimes therefore normally falls under the jurisdiction of the courts-martial of an offender's own military.
+When members of the Allied armed forces broke their military codes, they could face charges, as for example the Dachau massacre or the Biscari massacre trials.
 The unconditional surrender of the Axis powers was unusual and led directly to the formation of the international tribunals.
-Usually international wars end conditionally and the treatment of suspected war criminals makes up part of the peace treaty.
-In most cases those who are not prisoners of war are tried under their own judicial system if they are suspected of committing war crimes – as happened at the end of WWII in Finland, where Allied Control Commission provided a list of occurrences of war crimes and crimes against peace and the investigation and judgment of these cases were left to Finnish courts according to Finnish law.
-However, an ex post facto law had to be instated for those cases, as the Finnish Criminal Act did not contain a concept of being responsible for politics resulting in a war.
+International wars usually end conditionally, and the treatment of suspected war criminals makes up part of the peace treaty.
+In most cases those who are not prisoners of war are tried under their own judicial systems if they are suspected of committing war crimes, as happened at the end of WWII in Finland, when the Allied Control Commission provided a list of occurrences of war crimes and crimes against peace, and the investigation and judgment of these cases were left to Finnish courts according to Finnish law.
+However, an ex post facto law had to be instated for those cases, as the Finnish Criminal Act did not cover responsibility for politics resulting in a war.
 In restricting the international tribunal to trying suspected Axis war crimes, the Allies were acting within normal international law.